nathan-barry/nathan.rs/content/_index.md

 Previously |
 --- | ---
+Feb 2026 | Won both the [Neo](https://neo.com/) Prize and the Most Creative Prize at [TreeHacks 2026](https://treehacks.com/).
+Built [diffuji](https://diffuji.com/), a diffusion-powered instant camera
-Oct 2025 | Placed 3rd for the Play-Do Prize at [Cal Hacks 2025](https://www.calhacks.io).
+Oct 2025 | Placed for the Play-Do Prize at [Cal Hacks 2025](https://www.calhacks.io).
 Built [Curserve](/posts/curserve/), a coding agent serving framework with significantly faster end-to-end generation
 May 2025 - Aug 2025 | Worked at **Apple** as a **Machine Learning Intern**, working on time-series forecasting for predictive autoscaling
-Jun 2025 | Attended Y Combinator's first [AI Startup School](https://events.ycombinator.com/ai-sus) (and other summer events) Aug 2021 - May 2025 | Finished my Bachelor's of Science in CS and Math @ UT Austin Apr 2025 | Won the Austin Meta 8VC Hackathon (1st place).
+Jun 2025 | Attended Y Combinator's first [AI Startup School](https://events.ycombinator.com/ai-sus) (and other summer events) Aug 2021 - May 2025 | Finished my Bachelor's of Science in CS and Math @ UT Austin Apr 2025 | Won the Austin Meta 8VC Hackathon.
 Built an [auto-debugging LLM agent](https://devpost.com/software/gdbuddy) (CLI tool and VSCode extension) that used GDB for you
 Nov 2021 - Jan 2025 | Worked at multiple startups as a **Software Engineer**, doing Rust and TypeScript full-stack development and Python machine learning and robotics work
 Feb 2024 - Sep 2024 | Was an **Undergraduate Researcher** at UT Austin, working on ML infrastructure for LLM dataset contamination research
 May 2022 | Participated in the **[Z fellows](https://www.zfellows.com)** program